Harlem Shake (meme): Creation

-The "Harlem Shake" was first featured as the opening segment in a video by Japanese comedians George Miller and Sonya Fetina, under the moniker of YouTube user "DizastaMusic".
+The "Harlem Shake" meme was first featured as the opening segment in a video by Japanese comedian and artist Joji Kusunoki Miller under his viral Pink Guy persona as a skit on his YouTube channel "DizastaMusic".
 Five teenagers from Australia, using the name TheSunnyCoastSkate, replicated this segment in their own video, which quickly gained popularity.
 As more people replicated the original video and uploaded their own versions to YouTube, Harlem Shake rapidly became an Internet meme.

 Viral spread

 On February 10, 2013, the upload rate of Harlem Shake videos reached 4,000 per day, or one every 21.6 seconds.
 As of February 11, about 12,000 versions of the popular Internet meme had been uploaded to YouTube, garnering over 44 million unique views.
 By February 15, about 40,000 Harlem Shake spinoff videos had been uploaded, generating over 700 million views.
-On February 26, 2013, the trend done by YouTube creator TooTurntTony led to the suspension of over a dozen students at Milford High School (Michigan).
+On February 26, 2013, the trend created by the YouTube creator TooTurntTony led to the suspension of over a dozen students at Milford High School (Michigan).

 Harlem Shake hit the 1 billion view mark on March 24, 2013, just 40 days after its first upload, according to Visible Measures.
 From the day when the first video was uploaded until it hit 1 billion views, the videos were accumulating an average of more than 20 million views a day.
 The time it took for Harlem Shake to hit 1 billion views is half the time "Gangnam Style" took to hit 1 billion views and almost a sixth of the time that it took "Call Me Maybe".
 On April 4, Harlem Shake had 1.21 billion views.

 Baauer's single reached #1 on the iTunes America chart and #2 on iTunes in the UK and Australia on February 15, 2013.

 Its popularity has spread in many countries, including the US, the UK, Canada, Australia, Germany, Russia, and much of Europe, China, India, Latin America, the United Arab Emirates, and Jamaica.

 The Guinness World Record for the largest crowd doing the Harlem shake was created in 2013 with a crowd of 3,444 people taking part.
-Matt and Kim organised the record, it was performed at the Rensselaer Polytechnic Institute's Houston Field House arena in Troy, New York, on 11 February 2013.
+Matt and Kim organised the record, which was performed at the Rensselaer Polytechnic Institute's Houston Field House arena in Troy, New York, on 11 February 2013.